Not sure how to deal with a failed payment by a customer? Use these payment failure message templates to collect quickly and easily.

 StoreRocket is a store locator software that reminds businesses of the importance of updating their payment information from the first line.

-Instead of focusing on what the customer should do, it focuses the email on how not paying will have a negative effect on their customer’s business.
+Instead of focusing on what the customer should do, it focuses the email on how not paying will have a negative effect on the customer’s business.

-With a 98% open rate, text messages offer an alternative that can be used either independently, or in conjunction, with email.
+With a 98% open rate, text messages offer an alternative that can be used either independently, or together with, email.

-By incorporating SMS into your failed payment strategy, your customers will have no excuse for failing to update their payment information, or missing an invoice.
+By adding SMS to your failed payment strategy, your customers will have no excuse for not knowing that they need to update their payment information or missing an invoice.

 If you’re struggling with inspiration, here are five examples you can use.